OpenFOSS/Standalone-Product/Product.md

 ** the raw git diff exists at the bottom of this document under ** [*Code Contribution #1 TRUNK-5391*](#TRUNK-5391)

+ <a name="contusage"></a>
 # Raw Contribution Usage

 This section provides information required for a future developer to continue development with our existing code.

 This document has existing links to the OpenFOSS team's contributions.
-The directory scructure of this is as follows:
+The directory structure this is as follows:

 * Code-Contributions
   * EXAMPLE_CONTRIBUTION